Cervical Health Awareness Month

 National Nutrition Month

 Our WIC program promotes the WE CAN (Ways to Enhance Children’s Activity and Nutrition) program.
-We are out in the community talking with children and parents about the importance of physical activity and a nutrient dense diet.
+We are out in the community talking with children and parents about the importance of physical activity and a nutrient-dense diet.
 We offer fun presentations and show families the benefits of the WIC program.
-For a WE CAN program, call 273-6741 ext.
+For a WE CAN program, call 273‑6741 ext.
 310. Also, learn more about all the things WIC does for families.
-From it’s fantastic Education Programs to providing healthy food, breastfeeding support and making referrals for healthcare, WIC wins!
+From its fantastic Education Programs to providing healthy food, breastfeeding support, and making referrals for healthcare, WIC wins!

 STI Awareness Month

 Every year there are 19 million new Sexually Transmitted Infections.
 Left untreated, STIs can cause cancer, pelvic inflammatory disease, infertility, pregnancy problems, widespread infection to other parts of the body, organ damage, and even death.
 For more information on STI treatment and prevention, visit the Centers for Disease Control and Prevention website.
 If you are at risk, now is the time to get tested and treated.
-LFHS offers FREE testing and treatment for STI’s on a walk-in basis or to make an appointment call (717) 273-6741.
+LFHS offers FREE testing and treatment for STIs on a walk-in basis or to make an appointment call (717) 273‑6741.

 National Teen Pregnancy Prevention Month

 LFHS has always been a community leader in the area of teen pregnancy prevention for Lebanon County.
-In the past 10years, the teen pregnancy rate has declined 39% in Lebanon County!
+In the past 10years, the teen pregnancy rate has declined by 39% in Lebanon County!
 This is a public health success story!
 This month we celebrate the partnerships we have in the community that helped make this happen.
-LFHS, along with our friends in the Teen Pregnancy Prevention and Support Network, work to provide education and create awareness around the issue of teen pregnancy prevention.
-For further resources on teen pregnancy prevention for parents, teachers and mentors, visit here.
+LFHS, along with our friends in the Teen Pregnancy Prevention and Support Network, works to provide education and create awareness around the issue of teen pregnancy prevention.
+For further resources on teen pregnancy prevention for parents, teachers, and mentors, visit here.

 Women’s Health Month